How do I buy a Home??

 To start, call or email us.
 If you like, email us your phone number, and we’ll call you.

 - Our first step is getting you VA pre-qualified.
 If you already have a VA lender and you are prequalified/approved skip to #2.We will gather some basic information from you (phone number, email etc.) and then we will have our VA lender call you.
-It takes about 5-10 minutes to do the VA pre-qualification.
-A credit score of 620 is required.
-You will get a package in the mail within a few days from the lender.
-It will ask for copies of W2’s and other loan documents to sign.
+It takes about 15 minutes to do the VA pre-qualification.
+A credit score of 580 is required.
+They will ask for copies of W2’s and will provide loan documents to sign.
 This is for your VA pre-approval.

 - At this point we should know a loan amount and you can start looking at houses that fit in your budget.